All Episodes

 They're not budget busters.

-They're not they're that's how you get a bridge of nowhere.
+That's how you get a bridge of nowhere.

 It's how the will of the people gets thwarted.

-Without earmarks, you wouldn't have had enough votes for healthcare in the Senate.
+Without earmarks, you wouldn't have had enough votes for health care in the Senate.

 I don't care what Pelosi did in the House.